marcduiker/building-a-resilient-workflow-with-durable-functions/labs/04_adding_servicebus_trigger.md

 > The Azure Function Runtime should start in a console window and show some diagnostic information.
 If there are any issues with storage and/or service bus configuration we will see the errors in this console.

+> If you run into service bus connection issues it could be that your local machine has firewall rules in place which prohibit the connection to the service bus endpoint.
+If this is the case, first follow step 3 in order to use the `Demo.NEO.Models` NuGet package and then continue with Lab 5, step 5, which disables the ServicebusTrigger and continues with an HttpTrigger.

 > What is format of the message we're receiving?

 > Are there other types which are also acceptable instead of `string`?